keskinmbaha/media/books/Practical Object-Oriented Design in Ruby.md

   - Law of Demeter
 - Design Patterns
   - "Each well-known pattern is a near perfect open-source solution for the problem it solves"
+- Bad OOD metrics are a sign of bade design, but code that scores well doesn't provde the code is good.
+You may have writen perfect design for the wrong future, hindering your ability to change to the new future.
+- There are 2 fundamental building blocks in programming, _data_ and _behaivor_.
+OOD combines these 2 to create an _object_.
+  - Objects invoke each others' behaivors by sending _messages_

+# Chapter 2 - Designing Classes with a Single Responsibility